seanrreid/ccs_curriculim_hub/docs/exercises/react-image-board/README.md

 ## Requirements

 - A repo containing a Vite project
-- A component called `ImaageForm` to render the form
+- A component called `ImageForm` to render the form
 - A component called `ImageList` to render the list of items
 - A component called `ImageBoard` to load the form _and_ the list